vincenzocoia/vincenzocoia.com/content/r-pak/couple/index.md

 ---
 title: couple
+summary: |-
-summary: Complex systems often demand insight into multiple variables and their relationships.
-This package enables realistic multivariate distributions by piecing together copulas and one-dimensional distributions like building blocks.
+  Complex systems often demand insight into multiple variables and their relationships. couple enables you to construct realistic multivariate distributions by combining copulas and univariate distributions, creating a more nuanced picture of interconnected data.
-weight: 999
+#weight: 4
+date: "2024-05-11"
 #tags:
 #- R